 Audra: Your website is wonderful — I especially love the study!
 Do you have a study like that to write in?
 Where do you do most of your writing?

-I like to wander while I write.
+Kersten: I love that study too, but it is all in my mind. 🙂 I like to wander while I write.
 I write at bookstores, in libraries, at coffee shops, in hidden places along hiking paths on top of the Sandia Mountains, amidst the big cats at the zoo, under the willows by the Rio Grande River…

 I think I would love writing on a train.
 Every time I looked up, the scenery would be different!